History of Green Templeton

-Green Templeton College was established in its current form in October 2008 through the merger of Green and Templeton Colleges.
+Green Templeton College, University of Oxford, was established in its current form in October 2008 through the merger of Green and Templeton Colleges.

 Templeton College’s origins go back to 1965 with the foundation of the Oxford Centre for Management Studies based on the edge of the city.
 Templeton College was inaugurated in 1984 following support from Sir John Templeton (1912–2008).
 It established business and management education at Oxford and since its advent has brought together global leaders from diverse fields.